Cog-Creators/Red-DiscordBot/docs/host-list.rst

 Free hosting
 ------------

-`Google Cloud Compute Free Tier <https://cloud.google.com/free/docs/gcp-free-tier>`_, `Oracle Cloud Compute Always Free <https://oracle.com/cloud/free/#always-free>`_ and `AWS EC2 Free Tier <https://aws.amazon.com/free/>`_ have free tier VPSes suitable for small bots.
+Google Cloud and AWS both have free tier VPS suitable for small bots.
-AWS EC2 is not *always* free—it's a 12 month free trial.
 Additionally, new Google Cloud customers get a $300 credit which is valid for 12 months.